d6t/d6tflow/README.md

 `d6tflow` to the rescue! **With d6tflow you can easily chain together complex data flows and execute them.
 You can quickly load input and output data for each task.** It makes your workflow very clear and intuitive.

-#### When to use d6tflow?

-* Data engineering: when you prepare and analyze data with pandas or dask.
-That is you load, filter, transform, join data
-* Data science: when you analyze data with ANY ML library including sklearn, pytorch, keras.
-That is you perform EDA, feature engineering, model training and evaluation

 #### Read more at:
 [4 Reasons Why Your Machine Learning Code is Probably Bad](https://github.com/d6t/d6t-python/blob/master/blogs/reasons-why-bad-ml-code.rst)
 [How d6tflow is different from airflow/luigi](https://github.com/d6t/d6t-python/blob/master/blogs/datasci-dags-airflow-meetup.md)